show/hide words to know

 The deathstalker scorpion is one of the deadliest scorpions in the world.
 Its tail is full of powerful venom.
 A deathstalker scorpion's sting is extremely painful and also causes paralysis, an inability to move or feel part of the body.
 The scorpion uses this venom to hunt insects such as crickets, which are its main food source.

 The deathstalker scorpion catches its food by taking its prey by surprise.
-It hides under rocks waiting for an unsuspecting cricket or other small insect, then springs out and grabs it.
+It hides under rocks in wait for an unsuspecting cricket or other small insect, then springs out and grabs it.
 Because its pincers aren't very strong, it needs to sting its prey quickly to keep it from getting away.
 Within moments of being stung, the cricket is paralyzed or dead, giving the scorpion plenty of time to enjoy its meal.

 Let's take a closer look at muscles and how venom effects the cells in your body.